 The Border Collie tends to be of medium to large build, with an elongated snout and triangular ears.
 The tail has a slight bob in it approaching the end, and a bright, fixed stare.
-The collie’s coat can be long or short, straight or curled, depending on the exact heritage of the particular dog in question, regardless of what exact subspecies its parents were drawn.
+The collie’s coat can be short like the short haired border collie, long, straight, or curled, depending on the exact heritage of the particular dog in question, regardless of what exact subspecies its parents were drawn.
 Some collie enthusiast associations discount the coat’s length entirely, preferring to focus on more predictable standards such as the dog’s skeletal structure and performance on command.

 A Tricolor Collie will usually exhibit a main coat of black, brown, or red, with a white band around neck and shoulders to give the appearance of wearing a ‘ruff’ and have markings of a third color, such as yellow, along the face or at the tail and paws.
 Some collies may exhibit one or two large splotches in the flanks or back, or else have a tail that is both of solid color and separate from the rest of the coat.